 You can definitely make this recipe in advance.
 Wrap your stuffed pork in plastic wrap and put it in the refrigerator.
-A well wrapped pork loin can stay in the refrigerator for up to 24 hours.
+A well wrapped pork tenderloin can stay in the refrigerator for up to 24 hours.

 When ready to make, remove it from the refrigerator, put it on the baking sheet, and add the olive oil, salt, and pepper.

 One of the things that I love about this recipe is that it is friendly for several of different diets.
 It can be really tricky to find holiday meals that accommodate specialty diets.